 For people who have an FHA backed loan, the time to buy again after a short sale can be as little as three years through FHA’s Back to Work Program.
 And for Fannie Mae and Freddie Mac loans, the waiting requirements just got shorter.
 After a short sale, a borrower is eligible for a new Fannie Mae or Freddie Mac mortgage after only a 2 year waiting period with a 20% down payment, and four years with a 10% down payment.

 These rules are fairly strict but we have seen exceptions to them.
 Some of our clients have purchased again within two years, so use this information as a reference but know that they may not be exact to your situation.
 The following excerpt from the FHA Short Sale guidelines shows some exceptions to the rule:

 Section 402 from FHA Short Sale Guidelines

 - Borrower Current at the time of Short Sale.
 A borrower is considered eligible for a new FHA-insured mortgage if, from the date of loan application for the new mortgage, all

 - Mortgage payments due on the prior mortgage were made within the month due for the 12 month period preceding the Short Sale, and

-Borrower in Default at time of Short Sale.
+- Borrower in Default at the time of Short Sale.
 A borrower in default on his/her mortgage at the time of the Short Sale is not eligible for a new FHA-insured mortgage for three years from the date of the pre-foreclosure sale.

 - Default was due to circumstances beyond the borrower’s control, such as death of a primary wage earner or long-term uninsured illness, and

-– A review of the credit report indicates a satisfactory credit prior to the circumstances beyond the borrower’s control that caused the default.
+- A review of the credit report indicates satisfactory credit prior to the circumstances beyond the borrower’s control that caused the default.